sokolpezinok/yaroc/README.md

 ## Receive punches

-First, create a `mqtt-forwarder.toml` file where you configure the MAC addresses to receive the punches from as well as all the clients that should receive the punches: ROC, SIRAP, serial, etc.
+First, create a `yarocd.toml` file where you configure the MAC addresses to receive the punches from, as well as all the clients that should receive the punches: ROC, SIRAP, serial, etc.

 TODO: full list of clients